alex-shpak/hugo-book/README.md

 - Keep minimal (or zero) default configuration.
 - Avoid interference with user-defined layouts.
 - Avoid using JS if it can be solved by CSS.

-Feel free to open issues if you find missing configuration or customisation options.